Cacti/plugin_monitor/README.md

 ## Changelog

 --- 2.2 ---
+* issue#23: Notify admins on a system reboot detection
 * issue#31: Tree rendering not functioning as expected
 * issue: Properly handle text domain for internationalization